-- Your home is built before 1960.
-While most modern homes need at least 200 amps of power for all of their electricity needs, older homes may has as little as 30 amps available.
-Older homes may also have worn out wires and parts, and outdated fuse boxes.
-This may mean you can’t use the electricity you need--or worse, that your worn out panel puts you at risk for an electrical fire.
+While most modern homes need at least 200 amps of power for all of their electricity needs, older homes may have as little as 30 amps available.
+Older homes may also have worn-out wires and parts, and outdated fuse boxes.
+This may mean you can’t use the electricity you need--or worse, that your worn-out panel puts you at risk for an electrical fire.

-- Your electrical panel is more than 25 years old.
 Electrical panels usually last 25-40 years.
-Parts naturally wear out, or become less effective over time.
+Parts naturally wear out or become less effective over time.
 If you can’t remember having your breaker looked at, or if you’ve been in the same house since the 90s, it’s time to take a look at it.

-- You’ve recently added a new appliance.
 If you’ve recently added something new, especially something high-powered like an air conditioner or hot tub, you might need more power to accommodate it.
-Make sure where can i buy valium nh your electrical panel is up to date to ensure that you get the most out of your new item!
+Make sure your electrical panel is up to date to ensure that you get the most out of your new item!

-- Your panel feels warm or hot to the touch.
-Of the main purposes of an electrical panel is to prevent overheating, which can cause a fire.
-If your panel is often hot or warm, it may not be doing its job correctly, and could be putting you at risk.
+One of the main purposes of an electrical panel is to prevent overheating, which can cause a fire.
+If your panel is often hot or warm, it may not be doing its job correctly and could be putting you at risk.

-- You need more outlets than you have.
 Do you find yourself wishing for more outlets?
 Do you use a lot of power strips to fit everything?
-This could be a sign that your electricity system wasn’t designed for what you need, which likely means the electrical panel isn’t enough.
+This could be a sign that your electrical system wasn’t designed for what you need, which likely means the electrical panel isn’t enough.

 There’s no reason to risk losing power or not having the electricity that your home needs.
 There’s especially no reason to risk something as dangerous as an electrical fire.
 Call us at NexGen today, and we’ll take a look at your system.
 We’ll work with you in deciding if an update is a good option for you and your home, and to get you the power that you need.